MMorini86/Automatic-application-cwjobs/README.md

 # Automatic-application-cwjobs
 Send automatic applications to cwjobs.co.uk using python

-Purpose: show to recruiters that I have knowledges in programming languages, DB and web.
+Purpose: to show recruiters that I know about programming languages, databases and the web.

 At the moment I wrote 4 scripts in python to launch sequentially: